 - Residential Historical Plaques Program

-- Town Scale Restoration (a CPA-funded project)
+- Town Scale Restoration (a completed CPA-funded project)

-- MACRIS Update (a proposed CPA-funded project)
+- MACRIS Update (an in-progress CPA-funded project)

 - Maynard 2021 – Sesquicentennial Planning (in concert with the Maynard Historical Society)